-- Season the onions: Place the onion slices in a 5-quart (or larger) slow cooker.
-Stir in the butter and olive oil, salt, and a generous quantity of black pepper.
+Season the onions.
+Place the onions in a 5-quart or larger slow cooker.
+Stir in the butter, oil, salt, and a generous amount of pepper.

-- Cook on LOW for 12 hours: Cover and cook on LOW overnight or for 12 hours.
-The onions should be dark golden brown and soft.
+Cook on LOW for 12 hours.
+Cover and cook on the LOW setting overnight until the onions should be dark golden-brown and soft, 12 hours or overnight.

-- Cook for 6 to 8 hours on LOW: Cover and continue cooking on LOW for 6 to 8 hours.
+Cook for LOW 6 to 8 hours.
+Cover and continue cooking on the LOW setting for 6 to 8 hours.
 This is flexible; as long as your slow cooker holds moisture well (wrap a towel over the lid if quite a lot of steam escapes), you can cook the soup for hours.
 Longer cooking will only intensify the flavors.
-Taste and season with more salt and pepper if desired, and stir in the brandy if using.
+Taste and season with more salt and pepper if needed, and stir in the brandy if using.

-- Top with toast and shredded cheese: Top each bowl with a slice of toast and a generous quantity of shredded Gruyère cheese, about 1/3 cup per bowl.
+Top with toast and shredded cheese.
+Top each bowl with a slice of toast and a generous quantity of shredded Gruyère cheese, about 1/3 cup per bowl.

-- Broil for 2 to 3 minutes: Turn the oven to broil and broil the soup for 2 to 3 minutes or until the cheese is bubbling and browned.
-Remove from the oven and let cool for a few minutes, then serve with chopped fresh onion on the side.
+Broil for 2 to 3 minutes.
+Turn the oven to broil.
+Broil until the cheese is bubbling and browned, 2 to 3 minutes.
+Remove from the oven and let cool for a few minutes.
+Serve with chopped fresh shallot or onion if desired.

 Adjusting Consistency & Thickness: When I have made this, the soup has always been just the right consistency.
 But if yours seems a little thin or watery, you can quickly finish it off on the stovetop by simmering gently in a saucepan for 15 minutes or until the broth has reduced a little.

 Nutrition Note: The nutrition info below does not include the bread and Gruyère for topping the soup.